Key Specs of Jeep Compass

-Jeep Compass Features: The Jeep Compass comes loaded with features like a panoramic sunroof, an 8.4-inch touchscreen infotainment system and 18-inch alloy wheels among others.
-Some safety features like dual front airbags, ABS with EBD, traction control, ESP and ISOFIX child seat mounts are offered as standard across all variants.
+Jeep Compass Features: Jeep offers the Compass with features such as a panoramic sunroof, an 8-way adjustable driver seat, an 8.4-inch touchscreen infotainment system, and 18-inch alloy wheels.
+It now also gets engine start-stop (all variants) and cruise control (all automatic variants) as standard.
+Safety features such as dual front airbags, ABS with EBD, traction control, ESP, and ISOFIX child seat mounts are offered as standard across all variants.

 Jeep Compass Review